-Scientists at the University of Eastern Finland and Kuopio University Hospital are working hard to promote maintain functional capacity in old age that mainly relies on musculoskeletal health.
-Scientists particularly are finding new solutions for the prevention, diagnostics, and treatment of osteoporosis and osteoarthritis.
+Scientists at the University of Eastern Finland and Kuopio University Hospital are working hard to promote and maintain functional capacity in old age that mainly relies on musculoskeletal health.
+Scientists, particularly, are finding new solutions for the prevention, diagnostics, and treatment of osteoporosis and osteoarthritis.

 “The device seems to be well suited for primary health care, which is where osteoporosis diagnostics should increasingly be focused on.”

 During the study with more than 14,000 women since 1989, scientists investigated whether it is possible to prevent falls among elderly women and to enhance their quality of life with the help of an exercise intervention.
 Every week, half of the intervention participants are offered guided gym training and taiji sessions, and more than 900 women from the OSTPRE study are participating.

 Kroger said, “hey have conscientiously responded to our SMS survey about possible falls every two weeks.
 This leads to the accumulation of very reliable data almost in real-time.
 We are expecting to report our results in spring 2019.”

 “We are also studying healthy aging, that is, what kinds of factors contribute to the well-being and good functional capacity in senior years.
 For example, research has shown that people with a high dietary protein intake will maintain their muscle mass and functional capacity longer.”